Foundations of Health Care Delivery (FHD)

 In your career you will deliver health care as a part of a larger health care system.
 FHD leadership can teach you elements of health systems sciences which will help you deliver care that is safe, timely, efficient, effective, equitable, and patient-centered.

-Dr. Green provides expertise in quality improvement and patient safety.
+Dr. Buckley provides expertise in innovation and the balances between patient safety and provider wellness.
 Dr. Ridinger can teach you techniques for patient-centered and team-based care.
 Dr. Smith will help you navigate the health care system by understanding transitions of care and health care settings.
-Dr. Stevenson focuses on how health policies shape the way we organize, finance, and deliver health care services.
+Dr. Graves focuses on how health policies and fiscal decisions shape the way we develop, deliver, and evaluate health care services.

 Throughout your time at VUSM, these faculty leaders remain available to you for advice, feedback, and questions about how to provide high-quality patient care.
 The continuity clinic experience will help you apply classroom knowledge to clinical care while learning about the context of health care delivery.